Who constitutes the IRB at UA Little Rock?

 There are two situations in which instructors may want to use data from their own class:

 The study does not require the specific students enrolled in the class, however, they are convenient.
 In such instances, it is important to set up a firewall to protect students from coercion.
 The instructor can tell students about the project or recruitment can be done by a third party.
 In both cases, students tell a third party whether they are willing to participate.
 The third party manages the process and the instructor does not know who said yes or no until grades are submitted.
 Obviously, extra credit is not possible in this case.
 Students need to be advised of this process, before they decide about participation.

 - Student work is necessary for the study:

 There are several ways this can be done.
 One way, is that the class proceeds as usual.
-Towards the end of class, students are informed about the study and are asked to indicate to a third party whether the instructor may use their work for research purposes.
+Students are informed about the study and are asked to indicate to a third party whether the instructor may use their work for research purposes.
 The instructor collects the work.
 After class ends and grades are in, the third party tells the instructor which assignments may be used in the research.
 A variant is that the third party receives all the work (or copies of it) and provides the instructor with deidentified work of students who agreed to participate.
 Students must be advised of this process before they agree to participate.

 ALTERNATE RESEARCH LOCATIONS AND RESEARCH CONDUCTED IN LANGUAGES OTHER THAN ENGLISH

 Is there documentation necessary for authenticating translations of research-related documents?